The Coupling Effect: Experimental Validation of the Fusion of Fossen and Featherstone to Simulate UVMS Dynamics in Julia: Methodology

 \subsection{Trajectory Generation}

-In this work, we are interested in how motions of the manipulator affect motions of the vehicle.
-Therefore, we employed a PID controller in the simulation environment to keep the vehicle's center of mass stationary in surge, sway, and heave.
-Each trajectory starts with the UVMS at the equilibrium position (top left snapshot in Figure \ref{fig:traj_ex}) and ends at a random reachable position and velocity for each joint, using a quintic trajectory in joint space to interpolate between them, ignoring self collisions.
-An example trajectory is shown in Figure \ref{fig:traj_ex}.
-Additionally, a random time scaling between 1x and 3x was applied to the trajectory, such that it does not always attempt to complete the trajectory in the shortest amount of time.
+In this work, we are interested in how manipulator motion affects vehicle motion.
+Therefore, we commanded the manipulator to follow predetermined trajectories with no thruster inputs and observed the resulting motions.
+Each trajectory starts with the manipulator at a random pose in its reachable space.
+An end waypoint is generated, and a quintic time scaling in joint space is used to interpolate between them.
+The trajectories ignore self collisions, but respect joint limits on position and velocity.
+Additionally, a random time scaling between 1x and 2x is applied, such that the duration of each trajectory is variable.
+An example trajectory and its effect on vehicle orientation in simulation is shown in Figure \ref{fig:traj_ex}.

-Each joint is individually controlled with a velocity PID controller, one of the options for control on the hardware.
-In simulation, each joint obeys torque limits and can only change its torque a limited amount per time step.
-The controller is assumed to have perfect knowledge of the system state.

-Simulations were completed with a time step and control loop of 1kHz, which was down-sampled to 50Hz before being used in the network.
-The simulation gathers 24 data streams, separated into several categories, as shown in Table \ref{tab:inputs1}, rows 1-7.
-Vehicle positions are w.r.t. the world frame; vehicle velocities are expressed in the vehicle (body) frame.
-All angles are in rad and angular velocities are in rad/s.

-In addition, for each trajectory, the start and goal waypoints are saved, as shown in Table \ref{tab:inputs1}, rows 8-9.
-Minor post-processing was done: a 15-point moving average was applied to all velocities; and since RigidBodyDynamics.jl outputs vehicle orientations as quaternions, they were translated to roll-pitch-yaw coordinates.
-Each data stream was separately normalized to have a mean of 0 and standard deviation of 1.